KumariAnjali40/Employee_Management_Api/README.md

 This API provides endpoints for managing employees, including registration, authentication, CRUD operations, and filtering/searching/pagination for employees.
 Below are the details of the available routes:

+- [Backend Deployment Link](https://tcs-mock.onrender.com/) - Visit this link to access the deployed API.

 ## User Routes

 ### Register